Terry Alexander (politician)

 Terry Alexander (born January 23, 1955) is an American politician.
 He is a member of the South Carolina House of Representatives from the 59th District, serving since 2007.
 He is a member of the Democratic party.

-Alexander serves on the House Education and Public Works Committee and the Regulations and Administrative Procedures Committee.
+Alexander is 2nd Vice Chair of the House Education and Public Works Committee and serves on the Regulations and Administrative Procedures Committee.
 He is Region V Chair of the National Black Caucus of State Legislators, covering North Carolina and South Carolina.

 Political career

 He was one of the introductory speakers at Bernie Sanders' 2020 Presidential Kick-Off Rally in Brooklyn, NY.